18/07/2019 11:38 AM

 - 1.90m (length) x 145mm (wide) x 35mm (depth)

-The final style of capping for fence panels is the weathered two way rail.
-This is sawn timber with a triangular shaped top to allow the drainage of rain.
-This capping is used between posts on top of the fence panel; it is the exact width of a fence panel.
-Therefore there is only one version of this capping rail, as the type of post used will not affect the length needed.
+The final style of capping for fence panels is the two-way capping rail.
+This is planed timber with a chamfered shaped top to allow the drainage of rain.
+This capping is used between posts on top of the fence panel; it is designed to sit nicely on top of the fence panel itself.
+Therefore, there is only one version of this capping rail, as the type of post used will not affect the length needed or the dimensions of the product.
 This capping rail is ideal when posts are higher than the fence panel to allow for the use of decorative post caps.

 Please note: our capping rail is not designed or manufactured to be flexible so will not to bend slightly to fit arch shaped panels, for example.